 In the Art Galleries, there are superb displays of fine and decorative arts, including the best collections anywhere of paintings by the Norwich School of Artists, Lowestoft Porcelain and ceramic teapots.
 A delightful Decorative Arts Gallery traces 600 years of style and design.
 Changing exhibitions bring world class art into the heart of Norwich.

-Norwich Museum at the Bridewell: The Norwich Museum at the Bridewell has a fascinating history.
+The Bridewell has a fascinating history.
 It has been home to the first mayor of Norwich, a prison, a tobacco warehouse and a shoe factory.
-Now it's a wonderful museum of Norwich life.
+Now it’s a wonderful museum of Norwich life.

 At the heart of the museum are the stories of Norwich people.
 Sometimes ordinary and sometimes extraordinary, they all helped to create the modern city.